 - The turnover rate is the number of times the broker exchanged one portfolio of securities for another portfolio of securities

 3. Selling Away

 Selling away occurs when a broker sells securities not sold through their firm without first seeking their firm’s authorization.
-FINRA Rule 3210 prohibits selling away and requires brokers to seek written authorization from their member firm before opening an account outside the firm for securities transactions.
+FINRA Rule 3270 prohibits selling away.
 Fraudulent selling away inherently presents risks for investors since the firm cannot supervise the broker’s recommendations.
 Brokers may be especially motivated to sell away from their firm when they want to sell a security that is too risky for their firm to approve but comes with a tempting commission.

 In many cases, stockbrokers sell away to invest in private placements and other non-public offerings.
 Regulatory Notice 01-79 noted an uptick in brokers selling promissory notes away from their firms—notes that marketing firms insisted were not securities and therefore did not require firm authorization.
 According to FINRA, however, the promissory notes were securities, information which brokers are required to verify.

 Investors may be surprised to learn that recommending an unsuitable investment strategy is considered a form of investment fraud.
 According to FINRA Rule 2111, brokers and advisors have a duty to make “suitable” investment recommendations that fit their investor’s risk tolerance and financial goals.
 Suitable investments also account for the investor’s age, investing experience, and liquidity needs.
 Brokers can be held liable for any losses suffered as a result of their unsuitable advice.